 In general, it's a good practice to design your initial posting schedule according to the average best posting times for your region and experiment a bit.
 Then, you can use analytics to gradually zero in on posting times that bring in the most engagement and adjust your schedule accordingly.

-The scientifically-proven best times to post on Instagram every day of the week
+The scientifically-proven best times to post on social media

 These optimal times for posting are scientifically proven because they were obtained by analyzing large bodies of data and insights from various sources including HubSpot, Later, and other influencer marketing software companies.